 If you are ready to break into the world of online video marketing, or simply need to optimize the videos you have already placed online, then be sure to follow these five steps for search engine optimization of your videos.
 The following steps and screenshots are geared towards YouTube because it is the number one video network with over 800 million unique visits each month, but they can also be followed similarly on other video networks.

-Step 1 – Start with the Right Keywords
+Video SEO Optimization Step 1: Start with the Right Keywords

 Keyword research is the cornerstone to any search engine optimization campaign, including video optimization.
 If you’re not sure what keywords to target, then try the AdWords Keyword Tool.
 For example, if you plan to upload a demo video of your software to YouTube, but you’re not sure what keywords to use, try entering a few keywords or phrases into this tool to see the estimated number of searches for each phrase.